profullstack/links-aggregator/README.md

    - `SUPABASE_JWT_SECRET`

    **Note**: These environment variables are required during both build and runtime for the Docker container.
-3. Deploy using the included `railway.json` configuration
+3. Deploy using the included `railway.toml` configuration

 The deployment will automatically:
 - Build using the Dockerfile